-You are cordially invited to attend the 2019 annual meeting of stockholders of Novus Therapeutics, Inc. to be held on Thursday, July 11, 2019 at 1:00 p.m., Pacific Daylight Time, at the Island Hotel Newport Beach, 690 Newport Center Drive, Newport Beach, California.
+You are cordially invited to attend the 2020 annual meeting of stockholders of Novus Therapeutics, Inc. (the "Company") to be held on Tuesday, May 12, 2020 at 11:30 a.m., Pacific Daylight Time, at the Fashion Island Hotel Newport Beach, 690 Newport Center Drive, Newport Beach, California.
 At the annual meeting, stockholders will consider and vote on the following matters:

-- 1. The election of the two Class II directors named in the proxy statement, each to serve for a three-year term expiring at the 2022 annual meeting of stockholders and until his successor has been duly elected and qualified; - 2.
-The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019; and - 3.
+- 1. To elect the two Class III directors named in the proxy statement, each to serve for a three-year term expiring at the 2023 annual meeting of stockholders and until his successor has been duly elected and qualified; - 2.
+To ratify the appointment of KMJ Corbin & Company LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; - 3.
+To approve and adopt an amendment to the Company's Restated Certificate of Incorporation to effect a reverse stock split (the "Reverse Stock Split Amendment") of the Company's common stock at a ratio ranging from 1 share-for-10 shares up to a ratio of 1 share-for-30 shares, which ratio will be selected by the Company's Board of Directors and set forth in a public announcement; - 4.
+To conduct an advisory (non-binding) vote to approve the Company's executive compensation; - 5.
+To conduct an advisory (non-binding) vote on the frequency of future advisory votes to approve executive compensation; and - 6.
 The transaction of any other business that may properly come before the annual meeting or any adjournment or postponement thereof.

-Stockholders of record at the close of business on May 13, 2019 will be entitled to notice of and to vote at the annual meeting or any adjournment or postponement thereof.
+Stockholders of record at the close of business on March 16, 2020 will be entitled to notice of and to vote at the annual meeting or any adjournment or postponement thereof.